chinchalinchin/cumbercloud-web/app/src/assets/articles/00_aws-on-angular.md

 ## <span id="cloudformation" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">CloudFormation</span>

-After the domain and certificate have been provisioned in your **AWS** account, it's smooth sailing.
+After the domain and certificate have been provisioned in your **AWS** account, the hard part is over; It's smooth sailing from here on out.
 We provide a **CloudFormation** template below for provisioning the rest of the stack.
+Using either through the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html), [AWS API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/Welcome.html) or the [AWS Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html), you can upload this template to the cloud and **CloudFormation** will automatically create everything you need for an **S3**-**CloudFront** distribution.

-[CloudFormation]() is the **AWS** version of [Infrastructure-as-Code (IaC)](). _IaC_ uses [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) to automate and version control the environment on which a given application runs.
-Using [YAML](https://yaml.org/) syntax, you create _templates_ of a cloud environment by declaring a collection of resources.
-Each resource has unique configuration properties that determine how the physical analogue of each block is mapped in the cloud, i.e. how much space a volume should allocate, how much memory an EC2 should provision, etc. The result is then uploaded to the **CloudFormation** API where cloud resources are provisioned according to the parsed template and deployed into your account.
+[CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is the **AWS** version of [Infrastructure-as-Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code). _IaC_ uses [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) to automate and version control the environment on which a given application runs.
+Using [YAML](https://yaml.org/) syntax, you create _templates_ of a cloud environment by declaring a collection of resources, also known as a _stack_ of resources.
+Each resource is specified in a _block_ of code and has unique configuration properties that determine how the physical analogue of each block is mapped in the cloud, i.e. how much space a volume should allocate, how much memory an EC2 should provision, how many buckets should be created in **S3**, etc. The result is then uploaded to the **CloudFormation** API (ultimately, the console and the CLI are just [wrappers](https://en.wikipedia.org/wiki/Wrapper_function) around the API). **CloudFormation** parses the template, applies any intrinsic functions (covered in the <span onclick="document.getElementById('parameters').scrollIntoView()" class="link">Parameters</span> section) and then deploys the stack into your account.

 _IaC_ templates can be committed to version control, just like regular code.
-This brings with it all the benefits application source code receives from using version control: an immutable history of changes, the ability to roll back to previously committed configurations, a web hook for continuous deployment and integration, and much more.
+This brings with it all the benefits application source code receives from version control: an immutable history of changes, the ability to roll back to previously committed configurations, a web hook for continuous deployment and integration, and much more.
 Perhaps the greatest benefit of all, though, is reusability.
 Once an _IaC_ has been created and debugged, it be can deployed into any account, at any time.

 The **Cumberland Cloud** curates a repository of **CloudFormation** templates (<sup><sub>[found on our Github](https://github.com/chinchalinchin/cf-deploy.git)</sup></sub>).
-Over the years, we have accumualted templates for virtually every imaginable use case.
+Over the years, we have accumulated templates for virtually every imaginable use case.
 Among the many templates we maintain, one of the first ones we ever created was the **S3**-**Cloudfront** distribution template.

 ### <span id="cloudformation-prerequisites" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">CloudFormation Prerequisites</span>

-Before following along with this section, make sure you [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+Before procedding, make sure you [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ## <span id="anatomy-template" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Anatomy of a Template</span>

 In this section, we describe in detail the anatomy of the **S3**-**Cloudfront** distribution **CloudFormation** template.
-If you're only interested in getting the stack deployed, you can clone one of our sample repository on [Github]() and use a script to stand up the stack without hassle.
+If you're only interested in getting the stack deployed, you can clone our sample repository on [Github](https://github.com/chinchalinchin/cumbercloud-cloudformation) and use a script contained within to stand up the stack without hassle.

 ### <span id="tldr" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">TL;DR</span>